Agricultural pollution: Pesticides

-It has been approximated that in the absence of pest control measures, crop losses before harvesting would typically amount to 40 percent.
-Persistence is a major issue.
-For example 2,4-D and atrazine have with lifetimes up to 20 years—such as DDT, aldrin, dieldrin, endrin, heptachlor, and toxaphene), or even permanent (as seen in substances like lead, mercury, and arsenic).
-The extent to which the pesticides and herbicides persist depends on the compound's unique chemistry, which affects sorption dynamics and resulting fate and transport in the soil environment.
+It has been conceded that in the absence of pest control measures, crop losses before harvesting would typically amount to 40 percent.
+Pesticide persistence is nonetheless a major issue.
+For example 2,4-D and atrazine have with lifetimes up to 20 years.
+DDT, aldrin, dieldrin, endrin, heptachlor, and toxaphene are also long-lived.
+The persistence of pesticides and herbicides persist depends on the compound's unique chemistry.
 Pesticides can also accumulate in animals that eat contaminated pests and soil organisms.
 The primary danger associated with pesticide application lies in its impact on non-target organisms.
-These encompass species we typically perceive as beneficial or desirable, such as pollinators, and to natural enemies of pests (i.e. insects that prey on or parasitize pests).

 In principle, biopesticides, derived from natural sources, could reduce overall agricultural pollution.
 Their utilization is modest.
 Furthermore, biopesticides often suffer the same negative impacts as synthetic pesticides.
 In the United States, biopesticides are subject to fewer environmental regulations.
 Many biopesticides are permitted under the National Organic Program, United States Department of Agriculture, standards for organic crop production.

-Pesticide leaching

-Pesticide leaching occurs when pesticides dissolve in water, and these solutions migrate to off-target sites.
+Pesticide leaching occurs when aqueous solutions of pesticides migrate to off-target sites.
 Leaching is a major source of groundwater pollution.
 Leaching is affected by the soil, the pesticide, and rainfall and irrigation.
-Leaching is most likely to happen if using a water-soluble pesticide, when the soil tends to be sandy in texture; if excessive watering occurs just after pesticide application; if the adsorption ability of the pesticide to the soil is low.
-Leaching may not only originate from treated fields, but also from pesticide mixing areas, pesticide application machinery washing sites, or disposal areas.
+Leaching is more problematic with water-soluble pesticides and when the soil tends to be sandy in texture; if excessive watering occurs just after pesticide application; if the adsorption ability of the pesticide to the soil is low.
+In addition to treated fields, Leaching may also originate from pesticide mixing areas, pesticide application machinery washing sites, or disposal areas.

 Fertilizers

-Fertilizers provide crops with nutrients, such as nitrogen, phosphorus, and potassium, to increase crop yields.
-Fertilizers can pose risks to human and ecological health.
+While providing crops with nutrients to increase crop yields, fertilizers can pose risks to human and ecological health.
+A typical problem is eutrophication.

-Nitrogen

 Most common nitrogen sources are NO_{3}^{−} (nitrate) and NH_{4}^{+} (ammonium).
 These fertilizers have greatly increased the productivity of agricultural land:

 With average crop yields remaining at the 1900 level the crop harvest in the year 2000 would have required nearly four times more land and the cultivated area would have claimed nearly half of all ice-free continents, rather than under 15% of the total land area that is required today.